aclai-lab/SoleXplorer.jl/README.md

 modelc = symbolic_analysis(Xc, yc)
 ```

-Of course, customization is possible:
+Of course, customizations are possible:

 ```julia
 using Random